ArendPeter/JavaGuide/mydoc/1a_Installing4Win.md

 ## 1.1.3 Command Prompt Basics

 In this document we’ll be using the command prompt to run our programs.
-Many people prefer to use IDEs such as Eclipse or NetBeans for running their programs however since command prompt is the most universally available and since it exposes you to all details of the process command prompt is preferred for this guide.
+Many people prefer to use IDEs such as Eclipse or IntelliJ for running their programs.
+However since command prompt is the most universally available, and since it exposes you to all details of the process, command prompt is preferred for this guide.

 For this guide there are about 9 commands you’ll need for basic command prompt usage